What Are Carrots?

 They can help with constipation.
 If you’re having trouble going to the bathroom, try munching on some raw carrots.
 With their high fiber content, they can help ease constipation and keep you regular.

 They can help control diabetes.
 People with diabetes are advised to load up on non-starchy vegetables, including carrots.
 The fiber in carrots can help keep blood sugar levels under control.
-And they’re loaded with vitamin A and beta-carotene, which there’s evidence to suggest can lower your diabetes risk.
+Loaded with vitamin A and beta-carotene, carrots can lower your diabetes risk , evidence suggests.

 They can strengthen your bones.
 Carrots have calcium and vitamin K, both of which are important for bone health.